RohitVanne/Bellabeat-Data-Analysis-Case-Study/README.md

 - **Data/**: Contains the dataset used for the analysis.
 - **capstone-case-study-bellabeat.ipynb/**: Contains scripts for data cleaning, analysis, and visualization.
-- **reports/**: Contains the final report and visualizations.
 - **README.md**: This file.

-## Usage

-1. Clone the repository.
-2. Follow the steps outlined in the `scripts` directory to process and analyze the data.
-3. Refer to the `reports` directory for the final report and visualizations.

 ---